 Explaining a layoff:

 Explain the layoff and communicate your excitement and enthusiasm about the opportunity to work immediately for the position available.

 How you describe the situation will determine how you are viewed as a candidate.
 Explain the position you held, and be sure to include whether others were laid off at the same time.

 If you know the number of people who were laid off, you can include this as well.
 Was your department downsized?
 Was your factory closed?
-Were there wide-spread budget cuts?
-Remember to briefly describe what led to the layoff.
+Were there widespread budget cuts?
+Briefly communicate what led to the layoff.
 For instance:

 “After being laid off as a Mining Supervisor when ABC Mines shut down, I am excited at the prospect of returning to this role as a dedicated and hardworking member of Alliant Mines.”

 If you faced long-term unemployment:

 Try to briefly state the position and responsibilities allocated to you in your previous employment.
-Do not lay emphasis on the duration of your unemployment, but instead, focus on the new skills attained during your hiatus.
+Do not emphasize the duration of your unemployment, but instead, focus on the new skills attained during your hiatus.
 Mention any volunteer or professional development you took during this time to upgrade your skills.
 Remember, you are trying to concentrate on the positive aspects of your career.
 An example includes:

 “After leaving XYZ Consulting, I have been focused on upgrading my skills and learning new methods to deliver client transformations.
 For instance, I have attended several seminars, have received my PMP certification, and have volunteered at Consulting Professionals Inc. where I have gained new insights on how best to meet clients’ needs.”

 Explaining a medical leave:

-Do not disclose any medical information, because this may jeopardize your chances of gaining employment.
-State your leave of absence and try to notify your potential employer that you are fit to work again.
+Do not disclose any medical information because this may jeopardize your chances of gaining employment.
+State your leave of absence and notify your potential employer that you are fit to work again.
 Deciding to disclose your medical information is a strictly personal choice.
 Here is an example: